Rain arriving in Minnesota, but drought conditions will remain

-Showers and thunderstorms are arriving in Minnesota this weekend, but the rain is unlikely to make much of a dent in the drought-like conditions most of the state is experiencing.
+Showers and thunderstorms arrived in parched Minnesota on Saturday and will linger a few days, but the rain is unlikely to make much of a dent in the drought-like conditions most of the state is experiencing.

 "We won't see much improvement," Eric Ahasic, a National Weather Service meteorologist, said Saturday.

-Southeastern Minnesota and western Wisconsin may see an inch or two of precipitation, but rainfall will likely be modest elsewhere in the state — about one-tenth of an inch.
+Southeastern Minnesota and western Wisconsin will benefit most.
+They may see an inch or two of precipitation, but rainfall will likely be modest elsewhere in the state — about one-tenth of an inch.

 Drought is measured using five levels of severity, similar to tornadoes, Ahasic said.